 In Jesus’ name,

-Be blessed, my fellow pilgrim, as you embrace grace day after day!
+Be blessed, my fellow pilgrim, as you embrace the blessed existence with Christ!